 HOW TO GET THAT INSTAGRAM WORTHY PICTURE

-We probably got there around 9:15 a.m. and the sun was just barely peaking through the top of the mountain.
+We probably got to Toketee Falls around 9:15 a.m. and the sun was just barely peeking through the top of the mountain.
 There were probably 3-4 groups already there taking pictures, but still plenty of room to pick a rock and have no one else in your photo.
 FYI, It was absolutely freezing down there.
 It was at least 10-15 degrees colder than it was up on the platform so make sure you bring a jacket.

-For the picture where my back is facing the camera, I had to move a couple times to find an angle that I liked.
-I wanted to see the whole waterfall and have me centered.
+For the picture where my back is facing the camera and I’m looking towards Toketee Falls, I had to move a couple of times to find an angle that I liked.
+I wanted to see the whole waterfall and have myself centered.
 My boyfriend helped me take the picture since setting up my tripod was too much work and I didn’t want to keep running back and forth to my camera.
-You will want to find a lower level rock and have your tripod or photographer stand higher than you so you can get your whole body and the waterfall.
+You will want to find a lower-level rock and have your tripod or photographer stand higher than you so you can get your whole body and the waterfall.
 Just for fun, I added some photos of myself that didn’t make the Instagram cut.
 If I had to do it again, I would try hopping around different rocks to get different angles and perspectives.

 Well, I hoped you enjoyed this blog post and it was helpful if you plan on going there.
 I’m hoping to do a lot more of these posts so and thoughts or recommendations would be greatly appreciated.
+Also, if you’re interested in other waterfalls in the area, check out my blog post on the best waterfall hikes in Umpqua National Forest.
 Free feel to leave your comments below as I do read every single one of them.
 Stay safe everyone!

 ISO 100, 18mm (wide angle zoom), f/22, 0.6 sec